Numerical dimension and locally ample curves: Introduction

 \begin{thmx} Let $X$ be a projective variety and let $Y$ be a locally ample curve in $X$.
 Then $[Y]\in\N_{1}(X)_{\mathbf{R}}$ is big, i.e. it lies in the interior of cone of curves.
 Furthermore, if $Y$ meets all prime divisors of $X$, e.g. $Y$ is ample, then $[Y]$ lies in the interior of the movable cone of curves. \end{thmx} Following an observation of Peternell \cite[Conjecture 4.1]{Pet12}, Ottem already deduced that the cycle class of a locally complete intersection curve with ample normal bundle in a smooth projective variety lies in the interior of the cone of curves (\cite[Theorem 2]{Ott16}).
 Indeed, if $\eta\in\N^{1}(X)_{\mathbf{R}}$ is nef and $\eta|_Y=0$, then the conjecture says $\kappa_{\sigma}(\eta)=0$, which forces $\eta=0$.
 Theorem \ref{thm: thmB} improves upon Ottem's result by removing any restrictions on smoothness of $X$ and $Y$.
 Our proof is different from Ottem's in the sense that the theory of $q$-ample divisors is used here.

 \begin{notation} We work over a field of characteristic zero.
 A variety is meant to be an integral scheme.
 A curve is meant to be an integral scheme of dimension $1$. \end{notation} \begin{ack} I would like to thank my advisor, Tommaso de Fernex, for his many comments that improves the exposition.
-I would also like to thank Brian Lehmann and John Christian Ottem for helpful discussions. \end{ack}
+I would also like to thank Brian Lehmann and John Christian Ottem for helpful discussions, and the referee for his careful reading of the paper and many useful suggestions.
+This is part of the author's PhD thesis at University of Utah. \end{ack}